Holistic veterinary care

-Explore the benefits of holistic vet care for your pets
+Explore the benefits of holistic vet medicine for your pets.

 Veterinary medicine is improving and changing with new research and discoveries.
 When knowledge and treatments become available to improve a pet’s quality of life, PETSinc wants to be proactive!

-Alternative vet medicine rehabilitation and therapies help pets with improved and shorter surgical recovery time (and in some cases may even eliminate surgery), osteoarthritic diseases, obesity, injuries, chronic pain, and more…drug-free.
+Alternative vet medicine rehabilitation and therapies help pets shorten surgical recovery time (and in some cases may even eliminate surgery), osteoarthritic diseases, obesity, injuries, chronic pain, and more…drug-free.

 Hydrotherapy uses water to help rehabilitate injuries your dog might have and to also relieve pain.
 It’s especially beneficial for dogs who have conditions such as a torn ACL, hip dysplasia, degenerative joint disease, arthritis, or dogs who have been paralyzed or lost a limb.

 Hydrotherapy uses buoyancy, resistance, viscosity, and hydrostatic pressure to help a dog move the injured joints they are trying to rehabilitate.
 This type of therapy works because, essentially, you provide weightless physical therapy and remove the added pressure of gravity.